guykomash/jounior-journey/README.md

 5. The PDF Service recieves the compressed file from the PDF.co API.
 6. The PDF Service stores the compressed file in an AWS S3 bucket.
 7. The PDF Service saves the url to db.
-8. The Main Service consumes the AWS S3 url from PDF Service.
+8. The Main Service can now fetch the new URL using gRPC.
-9. The Main Service display the url to the User.
+9. The Main Service can display the url to the User.

 ![Junior Journey drawio](https://github.com/user-attachments/assets/3c888176-8946-456a-97cd-2a2d5c5c8eaf)